zranger1/OutputExpanderFlashTest/README.md

 RGBW operation and RGB-W operation, which disables the W channel and uses RGB values from Pixelblaze to produce white.

-It's marginally useful -- mostly if you don't like the particular white your RGBW LEDs produuce and want to use the mixed RGB white instead, but it does provide a simple example of how to build and flash Output Expander firmware.
+It's only marginally useful -- mostly if you don't like the particular white your RGBW LEDs produuce and want to use the mixed RGB white instead.
+But it does provide a simple example of how to build and flash Output Expander firmware.

+If you decide to use try this firmware, to choose your output mode:

+- for RGB-W, choose a 3 element RGB option in the proper color order from the Pixelblaze's expander board setup.
+- for RGBW, choose the 4-element RGBW option you would normally use from the Pixelblaze's expander board setup.

+Note that 3-element RGB WS2812s will not work properly with this firmware.
+It only supports RGBW LEDs.
+Non-WS2812 protocol LEDs, like the APA-102, will work normally.

 ### What you'll need
 - STM32CubeIDE from https://www.st.com/en/development-tools/stm32cubeide.html